Exemplar-Controllable Paraphrasing and Translation using Bitext: Conclusion

 \section{Conclusion}

-We proposed a deep generative model \vgvae that is trained on bitext and learns to perform exemplar-based syntactically controlled paraphrasing and machine translation in an almost zero-shot fashion.
-We annotated three datasets to evaluated \vgvae quantitatively.
-Empirical results showed that \vgvae is able to achieve competitive results on English controlled paraphrase generation, and it is capable of Chinese controlled paraphrase generation and controlled machine translation for both Chinese-to-English and English-to-Chinese simultaneously.
-Quantitative analysis shows that \vgvae learns to disentangle semantics and syntax in the latent representations.
-Qualitatively, \vgvae still suffers from semantic drift when performing controlled generation, suggesting directions for future work.
+We tailored a disentanglement method so that it can be trained on bitext instead of paraphrases, and demonstrated that it can learn to perform exemplar-based syntactically controlled paraphrasing and machine translation in an almost zero-shot fashion.
+We annotated three new datasets targeting these tasks which will be made available.
+Quantitative analysis shows that our model learns to disentangle semantics and syntax in the latent representations, though it still suffers from semantic drift when performing controlled generation, suggesting directions for future work.